Singapore Airlines (C6L) H2 2026 earnings summary

 H2 2026 earnings summary

-Achieved record revenue of SGD 20.522 billion (+5.0% YoY) and record second-half operating profit, driven by strong passenger demand and higher yields.
+Achieved record revenue of SGD 20.522 billion (+5.0% YoY) for FY2025/26, driven by strong passenger demand and higher yields, with a record second-half operating profit.

 Operating profit rose 39% YoY to SGD 2.47 billion, but net profit declined 57% YoY to SGD 1.18 billion due to the absence of a prior year one-off gain and full-year Air India losses.